More articles

 Along the coast of Northern Portugal, the wind can be viciously cold, even in spring and autumn.
 In Lisbon, it rains as much as in Amsterdam (with far fewer rainy days, mind you).
 But that certainly doesn't make it any less interesting to visit.
 Definitely do it!

 This (slightly modified) article about the weather in the Algarve is written by the author Cees Groenewegen, known for the nice book: "Portugal stuk bij beetje", a real recommendation!
-Photos are ours.
+We took the photos and incorporated them into his text.

 This is our own website with the best price.
 Click here for our accommodations or ask us your question.
 Or read on with , or go to the overview of all articles.